warmist/scripts/docs/gui/launcher.rst

 --------

 - ``gui/launcher``
-    Opens the launcher dialog with the default help message.
+    Opens the launcher dialog with a blank initial commandline.
 - ``gui/launcher prospect --show ores,veins``
     Opens the launcher dialog with the given command visible in the edit area, ready for modification or running.
 Commands related to the ``prospect``